2 Samuel 10

 - John 1:11He came unto his own, and his own received him not.The deepest form of the rejection David's embassy meets - kindness sent and spurned.

-- Romans 10:11For the scripture saith, Whosoever believeth on him shall not be ashamed.The promise behind David’s word in verse 5 - the shame of God’s servants is not the last word.
+- Romans 10:11For the scripture saith, Whosoever believeth on him shall not be ashamed.The promise behind David's word in verse 5 - the shame of God's servants is not the last word (cf. Rom.
+9:33).

 - 1 Chronicles 19:1-5David said, I will shew kindness unto Hanun...
 Wherefore Hanun took David's servants, and shaved them, and cut off their garments.The parallel account of these same events - the kindness offered and the insult returned.

-- Matthew 12:20A bruised reed shall he not break, and smoking flax shall he not quench.The same tenderness as verse 5 - a king who does not finish off the wounded but tends them toward wholeness.
+- Matthew 12:20A bruised reed shall he not break, and smoking flax shall he not quench.The same tenderness as verse 5 - a king who tends the wounded toward wholeness.

 Let Us Play the Men for Our People